 - Reflection of Anabaptist values, as described in an essay of 1,200 to 1,800 words:

 - Describe the Anabaptist core values and beliefs that you affirm and claim as your own.

 - Describe the congregational and personal practices that you see as central to a lived faith.

 - Personal character and emotional health, based on information gained from references.

-- Recipients will be enrolled as full-time students. ("Full-time" is defined as nine credit hours or more per semester plus one Intensive Term course.)
+- Recipients will be enrolled as full-time or part-time students. ("Full-time" is defined as nine credit hours or more per semester plus one Intensive Term course.)

 - Students in the MDiv program are eligible to receive the award for three years.
 Students in an MA program are eligible to receive the award for two years.